-Urban Space Management (CONTAINER CITY™) Ltd is proud to support Sir Ranulf Fiennes’ lasted expedition – ‘The Coldest Journey’.
+Urban Space Management (CONTAINER CITY™) Ltd was proud to support Sir Ranulf Fiennes’ lasted expedition – ‘The Coldest Journey’.

-Departing from London on 6th December 2012, ‘The Coldest Journey’ is the first ever attempt to cross the Antarctic continent during the polar winter.
+Departing from London on 6th December 2012, ‘The Coldest Journey’ was the first ever attempt to cross the Antarctic continent during the polar winter.

-Built on sledges that will be pulled behind the expedition, 2 x 30ft containers will provide the living space and vital protection from the element, whilst another 30ft container will be the moving science lab that will seek to make a decisive contribution to understanding the effect on climate change upon the poles.
+Built on sledges that was pulled behind the expedition, 2 x 30ft containers provided the living space and vital protection from the elements, whilst another 30ft container was the moving science lab used to gathering information to understand the effect on climate change upon the poles.

-As well as conquering this final frontage of polar exploration, the expedition will raise $40m for Seeing is Believing; a global initiative to tackle avoidable blindness in developing countries.
+As well as conquering this final frontage of polar exploration, the expedition raised $40m for Seeing is Believing; a global initiative to tackle avoidable blindness in developing countries.

 |Client||The Coldest Journey|

 |Total space created||67 m2|

 |Team||Sir Ranulph Fiennes, Anton Bowring, Dr Mike Stroud, Tristram Kaye, Jeanette McKenna|